CIRCLE Fellowship

 Fellows are also encouraged to avail themselves of additional CIRCLE Center resources including:

-• CIRCLE Center FUN (Facilitating Support for Understanding Methods in Native Health Research) Seminars, which are held virtually every other month to address requests for methodological support or novel methods.
+- The CIRCLE FUN (Facilitating Support for Understanding Methods in Native Health Research) WIP (Work-In-Progress) and Analytic Meetings, which are held virtually on a biweekly basis to address requests for methodological support or novel methods.

-• The CIRCLE Center Resource Repository which includes examples and templates of research study materials, such as IRB protocols, consent forms, Data Safety and Monitoring Plans, recruitment materials, etc.
+- The CIRCLE Resource Repository which includes examples and templates of research study materials, such as IRB protocols, consent forms, Data Safety and Monitoring Plans, recruitment materials, etc.

 CIRCLE Fellowship Leadership